-On June 3, we celebrate the Feast of St. Charles Lwanga, who remained steadfast in his faith in the face of persecution.
+On June 3, we celebrate the Memorial of St. Charles Lwanga, who remained steadfast in his faith in the face of persecution.
 When his country plunged into a reign of hostility towards Christianity, he was unafraid to stand for the truth amidst corruption and cultural opposition to his beliefs.

 Charles Lwanga was born in Uganda in 1865.
 In 1879, when Catholic missionaries arrived in the country, their strong witness inspired Lwanga to convert to Catholicism.
 At the time, the country was ruled by Mtesa, who was tolerant of missionaries and their beliefs.

 However, the end of Mtesa’s rule ushered in a dangerous climate for Christianity in Uganda.
 Mtesa’s successor, Mwanga, opposed European interference with their culture, and began to persecute Christians.
 When St. Joseph Mkasa, a recent convert, spoke out against Mwanga’s liaisons with the royal pages, Mwanga had him executed.
 Mwanga intended to make an example out of Mkasa and silence the Christians, but instead, they became more vocal.

 After Mwanga discovered that a young page had been sharing the Gospel, he personally executed him by running a spear through his throat.
 The page’s death resulted in Lwanga’s promotion to director of the pages; Mwanga did not know that he, too, was a convert.
 Lwanga continued to share the Gospel, baptizing four of the young men under his charge.